voucherifyio/voucherify-openapi/docs/guides/development/Management-API.md

 - [Stacking rules](ref:create-stacking-rules "Create Stacking Rules"),
 - [Webhooks](ref:create-webhook "Create Webhook Configuration"),
 - [Branding](ref:create-brand "Create Brand").

+**All the above-mentioned endpoints must be sent to the following URL: https://{cluster}.voucherify.io/management/v1/**

 The three main advantages of the Management API are: